Your Pregnancy Financial Checklist

 Pregnancy is a time of excitement but it is also a time of uncertainty, especially when it comes to money.
 No matter how much you read or research, much of becoming a parent lies in the unknown.
 At Abacus, our goal is to help transform that uncertainty into a solid, grounded plan so you can move confidently toward growing your family.

 Parents-to-be are rightly worried about the start-up costs of having a baby and how to navigate the changes a new bundle of joy brings to your overall financial goals and career.
-It’s important to remember the baby care market is a $214.13 billion industry trying to persuade eager young parents to buy all kinds of things that their baby will likely never use.
+It’s important to remember the baby products market in 2023 is a $320.65 billion industry trying to persuade eager young parents to buy all kinds of things that their baby will likely never use.
 Add in a few high-pressure mom-Facebook-groups, and you’ll question everything from what crib sheets you buy to how much maternity leave you take.

 The following simple, positive steps are small things you can do (while you still have enough time and energy!) to prepare for your new arrival.